 Must known facts about

 Residents throughout the State of Connecticut are beginning to learn more and more about PFAS.
-This page can offer some great insights into PFAS, including how you can protect your home water supply.
+This page can offer some great insights into PFAS, including how you can protect your home water supply with PFAS testing.
 Both city water supplies and private well water systems can be affected by PFAS.
-The Aqua Pump team is ready, willing and able to help.
-Our systems will identify and remove PFAS in your water.
-We have the experience to work with any homeowner, municipality, or public water system operator to help them better understand if possible PFA contamination will impact their water safety.
+The Aqua Pump Co. team is ready, willing and able to help.
+Our team samples your home water and arranges for lab quality PFAS test to identify potential contaminants.
+Based on the result, we implement systems to remove them.
+We have the experience to work with any homeowner, municipality, or public water system operator to help them better understand if possible PFAS contamination will impact their water safety.

 What are PFAS?

 PFAS, scientifically known as per- and polyfluoroalkyl substances, are man-made chemicals that offer resistance to heat, water and petroleum products.
 PFAS are everywhere today, mainly because manufacturers and industrial companies have been leveraging the unique heat and water resistance qualities to produce their goods over the years.